Hridyanmohan/RAG_Gen-AI_Chatbot/README.md

 An advanced, zero-hallucination Retrieval-Augmented Generation (RAG) platform built to securely extract factual insights from a specialized literature corpus without data bleeding.

+This project introduces LitIntel Engine, a smart research assistant designed to read, understand, and answer questions about technical research papers without making things up (hallucinating).
+Standard AI models often give incorrect or invented answers when asked about highly specific data found inside specialized PDFs.
+To fix this, we built a system that locks the AI inside a private library of your own documents.
+The system reads the papers, converts the text into mathematical code, and stores it securely in a cloud database.
+When you ask a question, the system instantly finds the exact pages you need and uses a high-speed AI model to give you a precise, factual answer.

 ##  Features
 * **Zero-Hallucination Guardrails:** Locked down using Llama 3.3 70B via Groq API at a strict temperature ($\tau = 0.0$).
 * **Smart Lifecycle Boot Gate:** Pings Pinecone index statistics on startup to safely bypass redundant document reprocessing and cloud upload cycles.